jblyberg/do-dyndns/README.md

 pnpm start:prod
 ```

+### Docker/Kubernetes

+Deploy with image `jblyberg/do-dyndns:latest` and configure with the variables below

 ## Environmental Variables

 `DO_CRON_EXPRESSION` Optional.
 Default: `0 */30 * * * *` (30 minutes) Cron expression for how often to check.